 The survey activity must also cover observation of mammals on the transects and a separate record must be provided.
 When undertaking the four bird survey visits, record sightings or signs of mammals in the specific form .

-Mammal survey results should be submitted to BTO through the Breeding Bird Survey Online website .
+Mammal survey results can be submitted to the National Biodiversity Network through the iRecord webpage.

 A paper copy of the form must be retained as evidence of the completion of the activity.

 Butterfly survey